Ever landed on a review site and wondered how it actually makes money? That’s what I’m going to show you today. I’ll even show you how to make one 🙂

 This is actually a better way to make money because here you get paid for every single visitor that hits your page.
 Now Adsense won’t produce this type of opportunity, but places like Mediavine will.

 They are a company that pays page owners GOOD money for each visitor that lands on the page.
 The important quota one needs to meet in order to be eligible to work with Mediavine is to have a website that gets at least 25,000 visitors to their site, ORGANICALLY, meaning from search engines.
-Read more here.

 I have friends who blog about products on their site that have Mediavine running ads on it that get paid $1,000’s every single month from it.
+The above link explains and shows the proof.

 Affiliate marketing is an awesome business model if you know how to make it work and it really comes down to having a site that manages to get tons of visitors to it that need to buy something to solve a problem.